ulisse1996/jaorm/docs/README.md

 User can declare one or more **@Id** annotation in a single entity that are used to define how Entity must be selected from database

+An **@Id** annotation can also be marked as auto-generated.
+Jaorm retrieve and set auto-generated keys during persist events

 ##### **1.1.2** Converter

 User can define a custom Converter between a custom defined type